lichen-community-systems/youme/docs/midi-events.md

 Please note that most hardware and software solutions only support a subset of the range of possible events.
 It's a good idea to consult the manual for your device or software to confirm what it supports.

-## Conventions Used in this page.
+## Parameter Value Conventions

-Each message type is describe, and an example of the message in YouMe's JSON format is provided.
-The `type` parameter in each example corresponds to the type of message itself, any other parameters are described including maximum and minimum values where possible.
-Although many sources such as older MIDI device manuals and online references use hexadecimal values, all examples, maximum and minimum values in this page are expressed using decimal values.
-In all cases, only integer values are supported.
+In this page, an example of the message in YouMe's JSON format is provided for each type of message.
+The `type` parameter in each example corresponds to the type of message itself, and is the only parameter whose value is a string.
+All other parameters are numeric.
+For all numeric parameters, only whole number (integer) values are supported.

+Although many sources such as older MIDI device manuals and online references use hexadecimal values, on this page all examples, maximum and minimum values use decimal values.
+You can of course use hexadecimal values in Javascript by prepending the hex code with zero and an "x", as in `0xFF` or `0xff`.

 ## Active Sense

-A "heartbeat" message sent by some devices to let a receiver know that they are still active.
-In the JSON format used by YouMe, this message would look something like:
+A "heartbeat" message which some devices send to let a receiver know that they are still active.
+In the JSON format used by YouMe, this message looks something like:

 ```json5
 {